- Silence

 See Why Every Attorney Needs to Apply to a Lot of Places (and Not Give Up) When Rejected for more information on why you need to apply to many places during your job search.

-Some ways you can cope with silence and delay during your legal job search process:
+Here are some coping styles to cope with silence and delay during your legal job search process:

 - Exercise and stay healthy.
 You need to take care of yourself both physically and emotionally to get through your job search and so you can throw yourself into your new job when it comes through.